 - all headings being h2 (yes, no h1 or h3 tags at all)

 - missing ALT information for over half the images on the page (30 or so images)

 - a detrimentally low text-to-code ration (less than 15%)

-- no detectable sitemap.xml or sitemap.xml.gz file (a big problem for such a big company to miss out on)
+- lacks a detectable sitemap.xml or sitemap.xml.gz file (a big problem for such a big company to overlook)

 - no detectable RSS feed

-- 144 HTML objects are used, way more than the recommended maximum of 20 or so
+- 144 HTML objects are used.
+This is way more than the recommended maximum of 20 or so.

 - nearly 100 instances of inline CSS